boekkooi/openshift-diy-nginx-php/README.md

 ## Usage

-To get PHP 5.6 working at OpenShift, you have to do the following:
+To get everything working at OpenShift, you have to do the following:

 1. Create a new Openshift "Do-It-Yourself" application
 2. Clone this repository